-With over 100m customers worldwide, Spotify is the world's largest music streaming service.
-But you don't have to confine yourself to streaming through your phone.
+With over 140 million active users worldwide (including 71 million paying subscribers), Spotify is the world's largest and most popular music streaming service.
+But you don't have to restrict yourself to listening to music through your smartphone's app.

 So how does it work?
 How do you set it up?
-And how do you keep those Robbie fans at bay?
+And what are the perks of Spotify Connect?

 MORE: Spotify review